lymslive/vimloo/readme.md

 Just clone down this rep to a runtime path of vim(`&rtp`), or use some plugin manage tool to Install.

+* requirement: vim7.4 or above
+* for common user, only the code in `autoload/` is needed
+* for VimL Plugin writer, the command in `plugin` may also be helpful

 ## Documentation

 Online help `doc/vimloo.txt` is available.